SwapnikKatkoori/node-summarizer/README.md

 ```
 let summary = Summarizer.getSummaryByFrequency().summary;
 ```
-- The getSummaryByFrequency() method returns as object.
+- The getSummaryByFrequency() method returns as object with summary as one of the properties.
 More information on it in the [Method Details](#meth) section

 To get a **TextRank summary**: